Blosc/python-blosc/COMPILING_WITH_WINDOWS_WHEELS.rst

  Compiling C files with blosc wheels on Windows
 =====================================================

 - The main requirement for compiling C files on Windows is having installed a Microsoft compiler.
-You can either install Visual Studio with the Visual C++ components or, if you only want the command-line toolset, compilers and libraries you need to build C programs, the Build Tools for Visual Studio.
-If you do not have none of them yet, they are easy to install on https://visualstudio.microsoft.com/es/downloads/.
+You can either install Visual Studio with the Visual C++ components or the Build Tools for Visual Studio.
+The last package only contains the command-line toolset, compilers and libraries you need to build C programs.
+If you do not have none of them yet, they are easy to install following the instructions on https://visualstudio.microsoft.com/es/downloads/.

 - Once installed MSVC, the first step is to open the Visual Studio directory, which typical installation location uses to be  C:\\Program files (x86)\\Microsoft Visual Studio.
 Then, to set up the build architecture environment you can open a command prompt window in the VC\\Auxiliary\\Build subdirectory and execute "vcvarsall.bat x64" if your achitecture is 64 bits or "vcvarsall.bat x86" if it is 32 bits.

-- Now, in order to verify if the MSVC command line is set up correctly enter ``cl`` in the command prompt window and verify that the output looks something like this:
+- Now, in order to verify that the MSVC command line is set up correctly enter ``cl`` in the command prompt window and verify that the output looks something like this:

 .. code-block:: console